Trace Database Schema¶

 Note that processes are different from programs, and there is no one-to-one relationship with executions.
 A process is created by clone(2) or fork(2) and not necessarily followed by execve(2).
 By contrast, a program can change its image by calling execve(2) without creating new processes (i.e., without changing pid).

 Each entry in the

 processes table has the id of its parent, i.e. the process that created it by calling clone(2) or fork(2), except the original process that reprozip created, for which parent is NULL.
-There is thus exactly one process with a NULL parent per run stored in the pack.
+There is thus exactly one process with a NULL parent per run stored in the bundle.